codeclinic/wp-spamfree/readme.txt

 Tested up to: 2.7.1
 Stable tag: trunk

-Powerful anti-spam plugin that virtually eliminates comment spam.
+Powerful anti-spam plugin that eliminates blog comment spam.
 Finally, you can enjoy a spam-free WordPress blog!
 Includes contact form.

 == Description ==

-An extremely powerful anti-spam plugin for WordPress that virtually eliminates comment spam, including trackback and pingback spam.
+An extremely powerful WordPress anti-spam plugin that eliminates blog comment spam, including trackback and pingback spam.
 Finally, you can enjoy a spam-free WordPress blog!
 Includes spam-free contact form feature as well.

 = A Powerful Weapon Against Comment Spam =
 Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
-Well, finally there is an effective solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **WP-SpamFree virtually eliminates automated comment spam from bots, including trackback and pingback spam.**
+Well, finally there is an anti-spam plugin for WordPress that provides an effective solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **WP-SpamFree eliminates automated blog comment spam from bots, including trackback and pingback spam.**

 = New Features =
 * See what's been blocked!
 Version 2.0 adds "Blocked Comment Logging Mode", a temporary diagnostic mode that logs blocked comments and contact form submissions for 3 days, then turns off automatically.
 If you want to see what's been blocked, or verify that everything is working, turn this on and see what WP-SpamFree is protecting your blog from.